Forget your preconceived notions; Death Valley

 , is equally rugged and colorful.

 Exceedingly pleasant temperatures—low 60s in the daytime, low 40s at night—make January and February the ideal time to visit Death Valley.
 This is one of the best drive-through parks in the country, with scores of fascinating sights visible from the road.
-While dogs are allowed in campgrounds, in developed areas and on or within 100 yards of paved roads, they’re not allowed on trails or boardwalks; neither are they supposed to be left in your car while you take a quick hike.
+While dogs are allowed in campgrounds, in developed areas and on or within 100 yards of paved roads, they’re not allowed on trails (including paved trails such as Zabriskie Point and Harmony Borax Works) or boardwalks; neither are they supposed to be left in your car while you take a quick hike.
 But don’t let this stop you: within the national park are more than 700 miles of backcountry roads where the two of you legally can walk if connected by a leash.
 Two scenic roads recommended by the park service are Twenty Mule Team Canyon Road and Titus Canyon Road into the narrows.
 With a high-clearance vehicle, you’ll find much more to explore.

 When it comes to dog-friendy lodging, park visitors are in luck.
 Stovepipe Wells Village, one of the main lodging/refueling places in the park, welcomes dogs at no charge in its rustic, clean motel rooms.
 The adjacent RV park is dog-friendly, too, as is the nearby national park campground.
 The rustic Panamint Springs Resort near the park’s western boundary is another choice; it welcomes dogs in motel rooms, tent cabins, and campground sites.